 The Kentucky Wild Rivers Act and associated regulations give special protection to streams designated as "wild rivers", including regulation of silvicultural activity.
-Before undertaking any silvicultural activity in a corridor of a designated wild river, the landowner or logger should contact the Wild Rivers Program of the Kentucky Division of Water for applicable regulations and instructions.
-A list of Kentucky's designated wild rivers, including a map showing the general location of each wild river corridor, is attached on pages 241-242.
+Before undertaking any silvicultural activity in a corridor of a designated wild river, the landowner or logger should contact the Wild Rivers Program of the Office of Kentucky Nature Preserves for applicable regulations and instructions.